shrick/ncidmon/README.md

 *--listen*

 Listen for incoming calls.
 Can be used for running in background, e.g. automatically started in user session.
+Recent calls are shown on standard output, with notifications enabled also per on screen notification.
+A web-based call list is also provided, per default on http://localhost:8080.

 *--disable-notifications*

 Show no notifcations for recent call and incoming calls.
-To be used for interactive checks of recent calls.
+To be used for instant checks of recent calls.
+With notifications enabled recent and/or incoming call information are displayed per popup.
+The ammount of information depends on the capabilities of your local notification OSD server.

 *-h, --help*